Pirkanmaa Regional Museum

 Official expert and authority

 Under a cooperation agreement made with the Finnish Heritage Agency, Pirkanmaa Regional Museum is in charge of safeguarding the cultural environment in the region.
 More information about the cooperation is available here.
-From January 2020, Pirkanmaa Regional Museum will be the local authority museum of its region as laid down in the new National Heritage Act (in Finnish only).

 Pirkanmaa Regional Museum is the regional authority in land use projects, issuing statements on land use plans and participating in negotiations between authorities.
-The museum issues, upon request, approximately 600 expert statements annually on matters concerning preservation of the cultural environment.
+The museum issues, upon request, approximately 900 expert statements annually on matters concerning preservation of the cultural environment.
 Most of the statements are issued to project planners, municipalities, other regional authorities, various governmental agencies, and owners of cultural heritage sites.

 Under the Act on the Openness of Government Activities, statements issued by Pirkanmaa Regional Museum are public, except insofar as they concert issues that are classified or covered by privacy law.
 Existing statements can be viewed in the Siiri database (in Finnish only).